chenquan/diskusage/README.md

 Examples:
-1.The maximum display unit is GB: diskusage -u G 2.Only files named Doc or docx are counted: a.diskusage -t doc,docx b.diskusage -f ".+\.(doc|docx)$"
+1.The maximum display unit is GB: diskusage -u G 2.Only files named doc or docx are counted: a.diskusage -t doc,docx b.diskusage -f ".+\.(doc|docx)$"
 3.Supports color output to pipeline: